Tania Joya

-Tania Joya (born 1983) is a British-American former jihadi and current counter-extremism activist who fled Syria after traveling there with husband John Georgelas to join the Islamic State, and asserted that she had an extramarital romantic relationship with US Representative Van Taylor, who subsequently acknowledged having a relationship and dropped out of a 2022 Texas runoff election.
+Tania Joya (born 1983) is a British-American former jihadi and current counter-extremism activist.
+In 2013, she fled Syria after traveling there with husband John Georgelas to join the Islamic State.
+In 2022, she asserted that she had an extramarital romantic relationship with US Representative Van Taylor, who subsequently acknowledged having a relationship and dropped out of a Texas runoff election.

 Early life

-Joya was born as Joya Choudhury in Harrow, north London, UK in 1983 to a "culturally Muslim" Bengali-Bangladeshi family.

-She experienced racism growing up in the UK and became a "jihadi hardcore" soon after the September 11 attacks, associating with a group of fundamentalist Algerians.
+Joya was born as Joya Choudhury in Harrow, north London, UK in 1983 to a "culturally Muslim" Bangladeshi family.
+Her father worked for an airline while her mother ran a catering business.
+She claimed to experience racism while growing up in London, being called a Paki.
+When she was around seven years old, her father was laid off and started working odd jobs.
+She struggled with dyslexia.
+Her mother started fostering children.
+She became a "jihadi hardcore" soon after the September 11 attacks, associating with a group of fundamentalist Muslims from Algeria.

 Adult life

-In 2003, at an anti-war protest in London she was given a piece of paper with a link to a Muslim-dating website, she went on the website and met John Georgelas, an American who had recently converted to Islam.
+In 2003, at an anti-war protest in London she was given a piece of paper with a link to a Muslim-dating website, she went on the website and met John Georgelas, a Greek-American who had recently converted to Islam shortly after the September 11 attacks.
 She moved to the USA after marrying Georgelas in Rochdale on his first trip to London in 2004.
 The couple shared a passion for jihad and dreamed of training their children to be jihadis.

 In 2006, Georgelas was sentenced to three years in prison for hacking a pro-Israeli lobby group.

 In 2013, the couple moved to Egypt from where Georgelas tricked Joya into travel to Azaz, Aleppo, Syria and where Georgelas joined the Islamic State.
 After two weeks, she fled Syria, and sought US permission to return to the US, via Turkey.
 In the US, she cooperated with authorities and stayed with her parents-in-law in Plano, Texas.
-She has renounced Islam and attends a Unitarian church.
+She has renounced Islam, and as of November 2017 attended a Unitarian Universalist church.

 In June 2018, Joya divorced Georgelas and remarried.
 She found her second husband to be "controlling" and did not want to move to Colorado with him, so she divorced him.

 In March 2022, Joya was living in Plano, and was training to become a hypnotherapist.

 Advocacy

-Joya claims she is committed to "reprogramming" extremists, and speaks at events in the US about countering extremism.
+Joya has said she is committed to "reprogramming" extremists, and speaks at events in the US about countering extremism.
 She works with Faith Matters, a counter-extremism group in the UK, and the Clarion Project.
 In 2019, she urged the British public to show mercy to Shamima Begum.